đŸȘ™

 A portfolio is just a pie chart.

 The key is to divide the pie according to your beliefs, your risk tolerance, and your philosophy of the future.
+What matters is how each piece relates to the whole, or its weight in your total portfolio.

 Once you build your portfolio as a set of balanced sleeves of scarce assets, productive assets, defensive assets, two beautiful forces appear: